Deportation of Kilmar Abrego Garcia: 2019 detention and bond hearings

 In March 2019, Abrego Garcia and three other men were stopped for loitering in Hyattsville, Maryland, in the parking lot of a Home Depot store where his lawyers say they were seeking work as day laborers.
-A Hyattsville Police Department (HPD) incident report, which names the other men but not Abrego Garcia, said that an officer "approached them because he saw members of the group 'stashing something underneath a car'".
+A Hyattsville Police Department (HPD) incident report, which names the other men but not Abrego Garcia, said that an officer "approached them because he saw members of the group 'stashing something underneath a car.
 The HPD incident report does not mention any suspicion of gang membership, but Ivan Mendez, a detective with the Prince George's County Police Department (PGPD) gang unit, said that the HPD officer contacted the gang unit because the officer recognized another of the men as a member of the MS-13 Sailors clique.
 MS-13, a rival of Barrio 18, began in immigrant communities in Los Angeles and has ties to several Central and South American countries.
 The Department of Justice (DOJ) has described MS-13 cliques as "smaller groups operating in a specific city or region".
-Several PGPD detectives with the gang unit interviewed the four men, and said they "had reasonable suspicion, based upon their training and experience" that Abrego Garcia and two of the other men "displayed traits associated with MS-13 gang culture", for which police cited tattoos, clothing, and "information from a source".
+Several PGPD detectives with the gang unit interviewed the four men, and said they "had reasonable suspicion, based upon their training and experience", that Abrego Garcia and two of the other men "displayed traits associated with MS-13 gang culture", for which police cited tattoos, clothing, and "information from a source".
 None of the men were charged with any crime, and Abrego Garcia denied any connection to MS-13.

-Mendez was suspended from the PGPD in April 2019 for "misconduct in office" unrelated to the incident with Abrego Garcia.
+Mendez was suspended from the PGPD in April 2019 for misconduct unrelated to the incident with Abrego Garcia.
 In 2021, the local prosecutor's office included Mendez in a "do not call" list of officers judged to be unreliable, and he was terminated in December 2022 after pleading guilty to misconduct and accepting the department's proposal of his termination.